KaOSx/kaosx.github.io/_docs/pacman.md

 #### List Installed Packages that are not in the Official Repositories:
 {: .offset}

-If you want a list of the packages you build and installed locally or packages that are no longer in the official repositories:
+If you want a list of the packages you built and installed locally or packages that are no longer in the official repositories:

 ```
 pacman -Qm